Railway Junction Diagram

 Text of statute as originally enacted |

-In due course, the RCH was given legal status by a private Act of Parliament, the Railway Clearing Act 1850 (13 & 14 Vict. c. xxxiii).
+In due course, the RCH was given legal status by a local act of Parliament, the Railway Clearing Act 1850 (13 & 14 Vict. c. xxxiii).
 Although initiated by the members' companies themselves, the bill, in fact, reduced the scope of the RCH, while making it easier to enforce debt collection among members (hitherto not formally regulated).
 A later attempt, in 1859, via Parliament, to re-extend the powers and potential membership of the RCH, foundered on conflicting interests.

 A separate organisation, the United Railway Companies' Committee, was formed in 1858 but folded in 1861.
 It was re-established in June 1867 and became the Railway Companies' Association (RCA) in 1869.
 There was a certain degree of overlap between the RCA and the RCH, and it was later agreed that the RCA should represent the railways in Parliament, whilst the RCH concentrated on organising the business of railway traffic.